-Projects under 'Research for SMEs' aim at contributing to the innovation of products, processes and services and at strengthening the competitiveness of SME participants.
-This programme will also contribute to improving industrial competitiveness across the European Union.
-The proposed Science & Technology approach should take into account the SME demand (need for a solution to a problem) and not only the state-of- the-art in the technology domain and demonstrate the capability and commitment of the consortium to implement a tangible RTD work plan at a high quality level with a clear path towards the response to the SME needs.
+Projects under 'Research for SMEs' aim at strengthening the competitiveness of SME participants and contribute at programme level to improving industrial competitiveness across the European Union.
+The proposed Science & Technology approach should take into account the state of the art in the technology domain and demonstrate the capability and commitment of the consortium to implement a tangible RTD work plan at a high quality level.

-The expected outcome should be innovative including new or improved products, processes or services with a distinct market potential.
-Project proposals: should include a comprehensive business case and demonstrate a clear economic impact for the SME participants, improving their competitiveness by creating new or expanding existing markets.
+The expected outcome includes new/improved products, processes or services with a distinct market potential: they should demonstrate a clear economic impact for the SME participants, improving their competitiveness by creating new or expanding existing markets.
 Collaboration and networking at EU level should enhance their access to markets and customers.

-The expected impact should be clearly described both at qualitative and quantitative level, providing where possible an indication of the economic impact, e.g. on turnover, employment, target markets and market improvements as well as expected patent applications or licence agreements.
+The expected impact should be clearly described both at qualitative and quantitative level, providing where possible an indication of the economic impact, e.g. on turnover, employment or target markets as well as expected patent applications or licence agreements.
 A dedicated strategy for the use of the research results is expected to ensure optimal and rapid innovation impact.